NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/networkProtocol.md

 Collects all hops to the hub for the new endpoint and writes the new endpoint into the routing list of each hop.\
 Additional fields:
 - Variabel: Each Hop to the hub

+### Add To/Remove From Group (7/8)

+Adds or removes an endpoint to/from a group for broadcasting to a group of specific devices.\
+Additional fields:
+- 1 Byte: ID of the group

 ## Commands